- Oracle was sued and lost to the US government on multiple occasions for fraud.

 A Nov.
 2 ruling by Judge Leonie M. Brinkema partly granted Oracle’s motion, dismissing “any claims based upon the 1997 disclosures; (2) any claims alleging common law fraud occurring before May 29, 2004; and (3) any claims alleging False Claims Act violations, breach of contract, or quasi-contract violations occurring before May 29, 2001.” – CIO

 Oracle eventually paid roughly $200 million to settle this case.

 “Oracle Corp. agreed to pay $199.5 million, plus interest, to settle charges that it defrauded the U.S. government on a software contract that involved more than $1 billion in sales, the Justice Department said Thursday. “

 The damage amount is curious.
 It seems like a price of a can of soup as if part of the negotiation between the Oracle attorneys and the DOJ was to keep the settlement below $200 million.
-A second question we have is if the fraud was roughly $200 million, why was no one at Oracle brought up on criminal charges.
+We have a second question if the fraud was roughly $200 million, why was no one at Oracle brought up on criminal charges.
 Shoplifting clothes in the US is a misdemeanor.
 How does the $200 million fraud not qualify for criminal indictments?
-If the $200 million only covers the amount overpaid by the government, this means that in effect, Oracle was not punished, and they have little incentive not to continue the practice.
-That is, Oracle can book the revenues where they are not caught, and pay out settlements where they are caught.
+If the $200 million only covers the government’s amount overpaid, this means that, in effect, Oracle was not punished, and they have little incentive not to continue the practice.
+Oracle can book the revenues where they are not caught and payout settlements where they are caught.
 This means it is a winning strategy to continue the practice.